The arithmetic of critical values I: equicritical quartic polynomials: Introduction

 \subsection{Acknowledgments}

-I am grateful to my advisor Emmanuel Kowalski, for recommending this topic and for the helpful advice he offered during the development of this work, to Davide Lombardo, for working out the details of the proof of Lemma \ref{qiso} and for his suggestion of following an explicit approach to the construction of the Hurwitz space, and to Jordan Ellenberg, for sketching the ideas behind the fiber product formulation of the equicriticality problem and for pointing me to the paper of Rubin and Silverberg on elliptic curves with constant mop $p$ representations.
+I am grateful to my advisor Emmanuel Kowalski, for recommending this topic and for the helpful advice he offered during the development of this work; to Davide Lombardo, for working out the details of the proof of Lemma \ref{qiso} and for his suggestion of following an explicit approach to the construction of the Hurwitz space; to Jordan Ellenberg, for sketching the ideas behind the fiber product formulation of the equicriticality problem and for pointing me to the paper of Rubin and Silverberg on elliptic curves with constant mod $p$ representations.
+Finally, I thank the anonymous referees for their many helpful suggestions.

 The author was partially supported by the Swiss National Science Foundation (grant number 219220).
 This work is part of ongoing research within the scope of the author's PhD thesis.